Abstract

 Relativity and quantum theory disagree about time.
 General relativity (GR) makes proper time geometric—$d\tau^2 = -g_{\mu\nu} dx^\mu dx^\nu / c^2$—dynamical, and observer-dependent.
 Quantum mechanics (QM) treats time as an external parameter t in the Schrödinger equation, $i\hbar \partial_t|\psi\rangle = \hat{H}|\psi\rangle$.
 The clash has haunted quantization programs for a century and manifested operationally as subtle ambiguities in defining one-way light speeds and simultaneity across extended regions.
 Precision clocks and time-transfer links now measure gravitational redshifts and velocity-dependent dilations at $10^{-18}$ fractional levels, while cosmology exhibits persistent $H_0$ and $S_8$ tensions.
 In this context, Einstein's postulate of a universal speed c must be sharpened: it is exact for any local freely falling laboratory, but it cannot be a global property if the flow of time itself is dynamical.

-We propose the Temporal Equivalence Principle (TEP): all non-gravitational dynamics, signals, and quantum phases evolve according to the proper time defined by a single causal metric $\tilde{g}_{\mu\nu}$ that couples universally to matter.
+The Temporal Equivalence Principle (TEP) is proposed: all non-gravitational dynamics, signals, and quantum phases evolve according to the proper time defined by a single causal metric $\tilde{g}_{\mu\nu}$ that couples universally to matter.
 The rate at which proper time accrues is a field.
 This elevates "when" to the status "where" acquired in 1915: as space was geometrized, now time's rate is dynamized.
 The unavoidable consequence is that synchronization conventions are no longer globally integrable: even after removing known GR effects (Sagnac, Shapiro), closed-loop time transport does not necessarily return a clock to its initial epoch, and one-way times differ in opposite directions.
 The measured "speed of light" between distant clocks is revealed as an emergent ratio of distance to accrued proper time, not a fundamental constant comparable across regions without a theory of time's flow.
-Locally, c remains exactly invariant; globally, dynamical time imprints tiny, path-dependent asymmetries that we can detect or bound.
+Locally, c remains exactly invariant; globally, dynamical time imprints tiny, path-dependent asymmetries that can be detected or bounded.

 2. Axioms and the Temporal Equivalence Principle